JustinMi/JustinMi.github.io/_posts/2017-04-15-python-virtual-env.md

 tells you exactly what `conda list` is and how it works.

 # Installing Anaconda
-_If you already have Anaconda installed, you can skip this part_ Installing Anaconda is relatively painless.
-Just go to the [website](https://www.continuum.io/downloads) and follow the instructions to download.
+_If you already have Anaconda installed, you can skip this part_
+Installing Anaconda is relatively painless.
+Just go to the [website](https://www.continuum.io/downloads) and follow the instructions to download and install.

 # Creating Environments
 We will create two environments, so we can practice switching between virtual environments.
 To create our first environment, type